NiHoel/Anno1800OptimizationTools/README.md

         2. Export the island with selected `Equipped Items` under the `Labels` tab
         3. Select `Use item list stored in townhall label` under the `General` tab
 * `Enforce full supply`: Use this option to prevent skyscrapers from becoming level 5 skyscrapers if the drug store need is not fulfilled.
-* If the island consists of multiple disconnected residence areas (e.g. islands on Crown Falls), the tool will do one run per area (with a lower time limit).
+* If the island consists of multiple disconnected residence areas (e.g. islands on Crown Falls), the tool does one run per area (with a lower time limit).
 Cutting the problem into smaller pieces yields better results than doing one big run.
-One can add more cuts to make it even better manageable (and obtain better results): Use the Anno Designer to mark a corridor that splits the island into two parts.
-To mark a residence as being part of the corridor, label it with '-' (hint: you need to delete the existing building and place a new one with the label '-').
+One can add more cuts to make it more manageable (and obtain better results): Use the Anno Designer to mark a corridor that splits the island into two parts.
+To mark a residence as part of the corridor, label it with '-' (hint: you need to delete the existing building and place a new one with the label '-').
 It is recommended that the corridor is approximately 6 residences broad.